beeware/toga/docs/reference/api/widgets/selection.rst

 display purposes.
 When the current value of the widget is retrieved, a Row object will be returned; this Row object will have all the original data as attributes on the Row.
-In the following example, the GUI will only display the names in the list of items, but the age will be availalbe as an attribute on the selected item.
+In the following example, the GUI will only display the names in the list of items, but the age will be available as an attribute on the selected item.

 .. code-block:: python